ulzha/spive/docs/README.md

     mvnd clean verify

 Frontend uses Qwik, D3 and Material UI.
 See the respective [README.md](../app/src/main/qwik/README.md) file for instructions.

+A basic "walking skeleton" can be launched in a `docker compose` environment:

+    ./tools/dev-0/start.sh

+(TODO screenshots and more detail on development flow)

 ### Conventions and opinions